nmevenkamp/windows_wallpaper_scheduler/README.md

 From now on, Windows will refresh your desktop background wallpaper periodically.
 The period is aligned to full hours, i.e. a 10 minute period leads to refreshes at 10:00, 10:10, 10:20 etc.

-On each login, Windows will also to to update your local dawn and dusk times.
+On each login, Windows will also try to update your local dawn and dusk times.

 # Managing wallpapers
 * after installing, populate the subfolders `dawn`, `day`, `dusk`, `night` inside the wallpapers folder (specified during installation)